awsdocs/aws-panorama-developer-guide/docs-source/security-dataprotection.md

 Other settings, such as camera stream credentials \(username and password\) are encrypted at rest in AWS\.
 Settings are decrypted prior to transport and sent to the appliance over TLS\.

 To store your models securely in Amazon S3, you can use server\-side encryption with a key that Amazon S3 manages, or one that you provide\.
-For more information, see [Protecting data using encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingEncryption.html) in the Amazon Simple Storage Service Developer Guide\.
+For more information, see [Protecting data using encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingEncryption.html) in the Amazon Simple Storage Service User Guide\.

 When you author application code in AWS Lambda, Lambda encrypts the function code by default\.
 For more information, see [Data protection in AWS Lambda ](https://docs.aws.amazon.com/lambda/latest/dg/security-dataprotection.html) in the AWS Lambda Developer Guide\.